steveabner/Helpdesk-Homelab/README.md

 - I named the virtual machine `Server 2019`.
 - Select the downloaded Windows Server 2019 ISO image.
-- Choose `Desktop Experience` from the `Edition` dropdown menu to ensure the GUI interface is installed.
 - I checked `Skip Unattended Installation`, then I clicked `Next`

   ![Screenshot 2024-12-30 220652](https://github.com/user-attachments/assets/83a81a79-8a1f-4da3-b21a-3ae4fcd8a7fe)